nicedreamzapp/Dreamz-Social-Media-Marketing-Hub/README.md

 # Dreamz Social Media Marketing Hub

-A comprehensive web application for cannabis/concentrate marketing content creation with automated product scraping and social media post generation.
+A comprehensive web application for automated social media content creation that works with any website.
+Currently optimized for WordPress sites with excellent scraping and content generation capabilities.

 ## Features

-- **Product Scraping**: Automatically scrape product data and images from e-commerce sites
+- **Universal Web Scraping**: Automatically scrape product data and images from any website
 - **Instagram Post Generator**: Create square-format images with AI-powered captions
-- **Facebook Post Generator**: Create original aspect ratio images with community-focused content
+- **Facebook Post Generator**: Create original aspect ratio images with engaging content
 - **Interactive ChatGPT Integration**: Custom prompts for different content styles
+- **WordPress Integration**: Optimized for WordPress sites but works with any platform
-- **Modular Architecture**: Clean, maintainable codebase with separated concerns
+- **Modular Architecture**: Clean, maintainable codebase for easy expansion

 ## Tech Stack